deltachat/deltachat-pages/_posts/2020-07-30-summer-update.md

 Also we added lots of smaller, but nevertheless important things.

 - Sending an receiving messages is more reliable
-- Desktop's message got several long awaited fixes
+- Desktop's message list got several long awaited fixes
 - Windows and Linux now support more emoji 🥳
 - Camera handling updated on iOS
 - Enlarge profile image on iOS ↕️